ChenglongWang/GAME-Net/README.md

 1. You already performed some DFT calculations with [VASP](https://www.vasp.at/) and want to compare the performance of the GNN models with the ground-truth provided by your data.
 In this case, the main script you will work with is `GNNvsDFT.py`.

-2. You have no DFT data for a specific system and want to get an estimation from our trained Graph Neural Networks.
-In this case, you will play with `interactive_graph_creator.py`, a GNN interface connected to the [ChemSpider](https://www.chemspider.com) database to help you draw the graph related to your specific case, providing the ground state energy of the system and the adsorption energy.
-See the demos in the `Media` directory.
+2. (Work in progress) You have no DFT data for a specific system and want to get an estimation from our trained graph neural network.
+In this case, you can use GAME-Net as a web application.
+To run it, type the following script from the repo root:

-    `python interactive_graph_creator.py`

-3. You can use GAME-Net as a web application.
-To run, type the following script from the repo root:

     `python web/manage.py runserver --insecure`

+Open the link provided and the interface will appear.
+As example, see the demo video present in the `Media` folder.

 ### Training mode